esc.org.uk

-The series focuses on the Wayuus, an indigenous population of La Guajira, the coastal desert of Colombia. / Photo: Press
+The series focuses on the Wayuus, an indigenous population of La Guajira, the coastal desert of Colombia.
+Photo Press The series focuses on the Wayuus, an indigenous population of La Guajira, the coastal desert of Colombia. / Photo: Press

 The awards “Sony World Photography Awards”one of the most important in the world photographic calendar, recognized the duo made up of Federico Kaplanfrom Argentina, and Marisol Mendezfrom Bolivia, in first place in the Environment category for its series “Miruku”which addresses the climate crisis from the perspective of Wayuusan indigenous population located in La Guajira, Colombia.